-Label: Waste Paper Boutique by Mars of Ashville, N.C.
+Label: Waste Basket Boutique by Mars of Ashville, N.C.

 Industrial experimentation, a general interest in futuristic clothing, and consumer demands for enjoyable, innovative garments in the mid-1960s, provided a climate ripe for the introduction of paper, or disposable, dresses by American paper manufacturers.

 The bonded fabric from which these dresses were made was stiff in nature, and the most successful style was the simple, sleeveless, collarless shift, a shape already popular at the time.
 This provided a canvas for some very bold images, such as extremely enlarged photographs or the op and pop art designs influenced by contemporary paintings.

 The short dress is printed with a simple two-colour abstract pattern, the long one (see ‘Additional Images’), a psychedelic pattern, its vividly-coloured, swirling motifs associated with the disorientating effects of hallucinatory drugs.

 Paper dresses were frequently used for commercial or political promotion.
 Magazine advertisements invited readers to collect coupons from their products in order to send away for dresses.
 In 1968, the names and images of American presidential candidates, Richard Nixon and Robert Kennedy, featured on dresses worn by their supporters.